gastonamengual/gastonamengual-github.io/content/Modeling and Simulation/Roulette Simulation - Statistical Analysis.md

 ## <a href="{static}../documents/roulette_simulation_statistical_analysis_paper.pdf">Read the paper here!</a>

-**Notebook written by Gastón Amengual as a part of the Simulation Course at the National Technology University (UTN).**

 <hr>

 First, the roulette size and the analytical (henceforth *theoretical*) or population parameters are calculated.